 A tissue or organ donor can be

 A living person—related to the recipient or not

 A person who has recently died (deceased donor)

 Tissues and organs from living donors are preferable because they are usually healthier.
-Stem cells (from bone marrow or blood) and kidneys are the tissues most often donated by living donors.
+Stem cells (from bone marrow, umbilical cord blood, or blood from a vein) and kidneys are the tissues most often donated by living donors.
 Usually, a kidney can be safely donated because the body has two kidneys and can function well with only one.
 Living donors can also donate only a part of the liver or a lung or a pancreas.
 Organs from living donors are usually transplanted within minutes of being removed.
 In the United States, being paid to donate an organ is illegal, but reimbursement for cells and tissues is allowed.